-Features of Civil Disobedience Movement
+Features of the Civil Disobedience Movement

 The most striking features of the Civil Disobedience Movement were:

-- Foreign clothes were boycotted and there were protests against the liquor shops.
+- Foreign clothes were boycotted, and there were protests against the liquor shops.

 - There was a large involvement of women and the youth during the movement.
 Kasturba Gandhi, Kamladevi Chattopadhyay, Avantikabai Gokhale, Lilavati Munshi, and Hansaben Mehta were some of the prominent female leaders who led the satyagraha movement.